Avishai Cohen Trio

 • Avishai Cohen - bass, vocals

-• Guy Moskovich - piano
+• Itay Simhovich - piano

-• Roni Kaspi - drums
+• Eviatar Slivnik - drums

-Today is known as a unique composer and music Influencer with no boundaries.
+“Today known as a unique composer and music Influencer with no boundaries”

-With his new trio, Cohen will present music from his latest celebrated trio album ‘‘Shifting Sands ‘ (May 2022) performing brand new original compositions, alongside fan favourites and repertoire from his vast musical library.
+With his current established trio, Cohen will present live on tour music from his latest celebrated album ‘BRIGHTLIGHT’(October 2024 naive), performing brand new original compositions, alongside fan favourites and repertoire from his vast musical library.

 Press Quotes